geekodour/gitpushblog/README.md

 - Easily add,remove and edit themes. **(Need help creating themes if possible)**
 - Edit posts from mobile easily using any github client or browser
 - Make a post using Github or using the commandline.

-## Limitations
-- Probably does not work on Windows as of now.
-- Uses only nunjucks for now, let me know if to add support of any other templating engine.
-- I am thinking to add gatsby(react) support.
-- Currently only works with github pages (want to keep it that way)
-- See issues for others.

 ## Basic idea